Slackadays/Hajime/README.md

 A versatile, high-performance Minecraft server startup script written in C++.

 # The Problem
-Starting a Minecraft server can be simple but limited.
-Until now, more advanced scripts were made with unintelligible systemd services or Bash programs.
+Until now, advanced server startup scripts were made with unintelligible systemd services or Bash programs.
 Hajime changes all this.
 It is programmed enntirely in C++ and can actively monitor a server!

 # Requirements
 Hajime has several prerequisites as of this writing.
-A Linux system is required.
+You'll need a Linux, or at least POSIX-compliant system.
 To use a precompiled binary, an ARM device such as a Raspberry Pi is needed.
 Hajime was designed to be used with servers that have all server info on an external mass storage device such as a USB flash drive, although this feature is now optional.

 # Instructions
 If you are using a precompiled binary, stay in this section.
 If you are compiling, skip this section.
 Download the one appropriate for your platform.
 Next, place it in a simple, memorable location.
 In my own server, I use /media.
 Now, run